ahnpj/incident-response-and-investigations/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md

 To identify inbox folder creation activity, the Azure audit log export (`azure-export-audit-dir.csv`) was opened in Visual Studio Code, which allowed efficient searching through individual audit events containing nested JSON data.
 The following steps were performed:

-(1) To identify mailbox manipulation activity, the Microsoft Entra ID (Azure AD) export was opened in VS Code and searched for the `FolderCreated` operation.
+**(Step 1)** To identify mailbox manipulation activity, the Microsoft Entra ID (Azure AD) export was opened in VS Code and searched for the `FolderCreated` operation.
 This approach allowed folder creation events tied to Becky Lorray’s mailbox to be quickly identified and correlated with the compromise timeline.

 <p align="left">
   <img src="images/business-email-compromise-azure-investigation-05.png"